 When beverages high in sugar and/or acidity touch your teeth, bacteria is left behind to cook up cavities, cause enamel erosion and other dental issues.
 Even if you never drink soda, acid can hide in healthy places like sparkling water and Kombucha.
 Straws act as a teeth tunnel, limiting liquid contact.
 For optimal protection, make sure to position your straw towards the back of your mouth.

 • Straws never throw shade.

-Dark drinks can create surface stains, dulling the shade of your smile.
-Sip through a straw to prevent surface stains on those all-important front teeth.
-So even if you take your iced-coffee black you can still smile white.
+Dark drinks like coffee can stain your teeth.
+Sip through a straw to prevent surface stains.
+So even if you take your iced-coffee black your smile can still be white.

 • Straws appreciate your sensitive side.